-Update: Moto X 2nd Generation remains one of the most stylish Android phones we've ever tested, right into 2016, and it now runs Android Marshmallow and has a much cheaper price if you can find it.
-Our review reflects those changes.
+Update: Moto X 2nd Generation remains one of the most stylish Android phones we've ever tested, right into 2017, and it now runs Android Marshmallow, and while it won't ever get Android 7.0 Nougat, it and has a much cheaper price if you can find it.
+Our review reflects all of those changes.

 The Moto X name didn't change in 2014, but rest assured, this updated Android smartphone packs enough new specs to deserve its own Moto X+1 or Moto X2 title.